Our guide to the best TVs for sport covers the full range of brands and tech that contribute to making watching sports at home a fantastic experience.

 We think you'll find it's money well spent, however.
 The Sony delivers arguably the best all-round picture picture quality we’ve ever seen from a consumer television.
 Which suddenly casts its ‘robust’ price in a whole new ‘if you want the best, you have to pay for it’ light.

 Read our full Sony A95K QD-OLED TV review

-Read our full Samsung QN90A Neo QLED TV review
+Read our full Samsung QN80B QLED TV review

 The Hisense H8G Quantum Series is a great choice for those looking to spend little and get a lot from their smart TV.